alttch/eva3/doc/faq.rst

     # reset the timer for watering
     reset('farm/pump1_run')
     # message to the log file
-    info ('watering cycle has been started')
+    info('watering cycle has been started')
     # assign "watering" value to the production cycle variable
     set('farm/pump1_cycle', 'WATERING')

-As you can see, there is no rocket science.
+As you can see, it is not rocket science.

 What automation is all about?
 What are automation components?
 -------------------------------------------------------------

 The automation components mostly look like relay block, "smart" sockets, "smart" switches - however, there is still some kind of relay inside.
-Usually, there are 3 ports in the relay: input, two outputs, and two states: opened and closed.
+Usually, there are 3 ports in the relay: input, two outputs, and two states: open and closed.
 In the first state, the signal passes through the first output, in the second one - through the second.
 This is the main principle automation is based on.

-Sometimes equipment may include controlled resistors, so that the additional parameters (e. g. light dimmer) should be set.
-In this case, you should send the additional value to the controller, i.e. to set a definite percent of capacity.
+Sometimes equipment may include controlled resistors, so that additional parameters (e.g. light dimmer) should be set.
+In this case, you should send additional value to the controller, e.g. to set a definite percent of capacity.

-Our system works not with relay, but with the endpoint equipment that is automated.
-The relay ports are programmed and switched with the help of :doc:`scripts</item_scripts>`, which are written once during the installation.
+Our system works not with relay, but with endpoint equipment that is automated.
+The relay ports are programmed and switched with the help of :doc:`scripts</item_scripts>`, which are written once during installation.
 Thereafter, the system works with the :ref:`units<unit>`.

 Besides, any automation system has its "eyes" and "ears" for receiving data